MoJo2600/openauto-pro-pi/README.md

 ## Work in progress - a word of warning

 I'm not an electronics professional and this board is currently work in progress.
 If somebody is willing to do a indepth review with me I would be very glad.
-Reach out to me at `mail@mojo2k.de` or twitter @MoJo2600.
+Reach out to me on twitter [@MoJo2600](https://twitter.com/MoJo2600).

 ## Features